deficollective/defiscan/src/content/protocols/lido-v2.md

 Staking module: contract that manages its own subset of validators.

+## Liquid Staking

+## Staking Modules

 # Dependencies

 # Governance

-The Aragon Kernel is the core contract in the Aragon framework, serving as the foundation for decentralized organizations (DAOs).
+The `Aragon Kernel` is the core contract in the Aragon framework, serving as the foundation for decentralized organizations (DAOs).
 It acts as both a registry for applications and the central permissions management system.

-The Token Manager is an Aragon application that manages MiniMeToken instances, providing governance functionality for token distribution, vesting, and control.
+The `Aragon TokenManager` is an Aragon application that manages the `LDO` governance token, providing functionality for token distribution, vesting, and control.

+The Finance contract is part of the Aragon OS ecosystem and serves as a financial controller for DAOs, including Lido.
+It manages:Treasury funds through a Vault.
+Period-based accounting.
+Scheduled and immediate payments.
+Budget controls for different tokens.
+Transaction recording and reporting

 ## External Permission Owners and Security Council